fukatani/stacked_generalization/Readme.md

 Copyright (C) 2016, Ryosuke Fukatani

-Many part of the implementation is based on the following.
+Many part of the implementation of stacking is based on the following.
 Thanks! https://github.com/log0/vertebral/blob/master/stacked_generalization.py

 ## Other